 House Mesh by Caramel Architekten

-Designed in 2020 by Caramel Architekten, this original single family house is located in Linz, Austria.
+Designed in 2020 by Caramel Architekten, House Mesh is an original single-family house is located in Linz, Austria.

-The sustainable and efficient concept of the building is underlined by using untreated wood as building material for parts of the interior work, raw untreated corrugated aluminum sheet for the facade, or planted roofing
+The sustainable and efficient design concept is further emphasized by the use of untreated wood for interior work, raw corrugated aluminum sheeting for the facade, and a planted roof.

 Photography by Paul Eis and Kerstin O.